games-automata-play/games-automata-play.github.io/_posts/2017-11-13-Parity_separation.md

 The second item is a direct consequence of the first item and property 3.

 We show the third item.
-Let $w$ be an infinite word not satisfying the parity condition: the largest priority appearing infinitely many times is odd, inducing infinitely many odd cycles, which results in an infinite decreasing chain of states thanks to property 4, hence the automaton eventually rejects.
+Let $w$ be an infinite word not satisfying the parity condition: the largest priority appearing infinitely many times is odd, inducing infinitely many consecutive words whose largest priority is odd, which results in a decreasing chain of states thanks to property 4, hence the automaton eventually rejects.

 ### <a name="small_progress">The small progress measure algorithm</a>
 The fact that the small progress measures form a solution of the separation problem was essentially shown by Julien Bernet, David Janin, and Igor Walukiewicz, in the paper